PhD Program Structure

 Proposed Table of Contents for the LTP:

 NB: Each proposed dissertation project is unique.
-The guidelines below are meant to help students write the LTP, but the supervisor and candidate may create different areas of emphasis within these guidelines to fit the proposed project.
+The two sets of models below are meant to help students write the LTP, but the supervisor and candidate may create different areas of emphasis within these guidelines to fit the proposed project, or can combine aspects of these suggested models.

 I. Brief Statement of the Project’s Questions, Goals, and Texts (1-4 pages).